pmurphy316/project_1/README.md

 - _TODO: What aspect of security do load balancers protect?
 Load balancers protect against emerging attacks.
 What is the advantage of a jump box?_A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system traffic.
-- _TODO: What does Filebeat watch for?_ Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- _TODO: What does Filebeat watch for?: Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- _TODO: What does Metricbeat record?: Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.